ben-james-dodwell/blog-cv-benjamesdodwell-com/gatsby/content/blog/cloud-resume-challenge/05-backend-infrastructure-as-code/index.md

 }
 ```

-Once the certificate was validated and issued, I could create it as a custom domain to be used by the API Gateway with an associated DNS alias record:
+Once the certificate was validated and issued, I could create it as a custom domain to be used by the API Gateway with an associated DNS alias (A) record:

 ```hcl
 # Create Custom Domain for API Gateway (HTTP)
 resource "aws_apigatewayv2_domain_name" "api_cv_benjamesdodwell_com" {